 Kreuzkirche (Church of the Holy Cross)

 The Kreuzkirche is the third stop on the Rosenroute and has a somewhat unique history.
 In brief, the church used to be part of the old fortifications of the city.
-Later it was converted into a church around 1080.
+It became a church around 1080.
 The town had expanded by this time; the old fortifications that one can visit later on the Rosenroute served as a replacement.
 The church still holds services and the building on the right-hand side is a religious school/priest training facility/cloister.
-Don’t be surprised if the church is not open when you are in the area.
+Don’t be surprised if the church is not open.

 Lambertkirche (St. Lamberti’s Church)